Strange Stories Behind Popular Bands

 Why brown M&Ms made Van Halen see red

-Before Van Halen was hot for teacher they were the hottest teachers in music.
+Before Van Halen was hot for teacher, they were the hottest teachers in music.
 Trained pianist and self-taught guitarist Eddie Van Halen reinvented the electric guitar, making the instrument mimic animal sounds and wailing away so fast you'd swear he was playing a stringed machine gun.
-Meanwhile, on-again, off-again vocalist David Lee Roth was the ultimate showman, engaging in "irony-drenched antics" that "were copied by singers who took everything literally," according to All Music.
+Meanwhile, on-again, off-again vocalist David Lee Roth was the ultimate showman — AllMusic said singers mimicked his "irony-drenched antics," not realizing that he wasn't being serious.
 Their unmatched tandem of excellence and success could go to anyone's head.
-And that's precisely what it seemed like when Van Halen demanded that concert promoters provide bowls of M&Ms with "absolutely no brown ones."
+And that's precisely what it seemed like when Van Halen demanded that concert promoters provide bowls of M&Ms with "absolutely no brown ones," as The Smoking Gun reported.

 But this wasn't a hollow request.
 Per Business Insider, Van Halen stipulated that promoters "would forfeit the entire show at full price" if the band found brown M&Ms backstage.
 To show they meant business, David Lee Roth even trashed dressing rooms.
 It sounds like the height of oddball tyranny and celebrity egotism, and you can almost hear Van Halen singing, "Jump!" before a promoter meekly asks, "How high?"
 But as Roth explained, the outlandish demand was a precautionary measure.
 Van Halen's shows incorporated sophisticated lighting and stage setups that could be dangerous or disastrous if not handled meticulously.
 Finding brown M&Ms was a telltale sign that promoters didn't read the technical specifications in the contract rider.

-Songs in the Key of pee
+Songs in the key of pee

 As the duo recounted to NPR, they used to travel to concerts in a pee-scented minivan because of Santa Claus.
 After a gig in Seattle, they were paid $500, which was valuable gas money for their ongoing tour.
 Carney guarded the money in the minivan and went to sleep while Auerbach went to a party.
 Carney was rudely awakened by his loaded bladder but didn't dare exit the minivan after peering through the window and seeing "like, 30 guys in Santa Claus outfits."
 Terrified, he relieved himself in a cup, and that cup relieved itself in the vehicle.
-A weird experience also inspired the Black Keys' name.
+A weird experience also inspired The Black Keys' name.
 The duo's dads knew a remarkable artist named Alfred McMoore.
-McMoore had schizophrenia and left up to 30 voicemails daily wherein he sometimes called people "a black key."
+McMoore had schizophrenia and left up to 30 voicemails daily, wherein he sometimes called people "a black key."

 I now pronounce you sis or wife